GrantBirki/pr-status/README.md

-# approved ✅
+# status ✅

 [![coverage](./badges/coverage.svg)](./badges/coverage.svg)

-A GitHub Action that checks if a pull request is in a fully approved state.
+A GitHub Action that checks the status of a pull request.

 ## Inputs 📥